DHI/WaterBench-TimeSeries-WWTPINflow/README.md

 | temp_grass | Temperature at grass height | °C | DMI |
 | temp_soil_10 | Temperature at 10 cm underground | °C | DMI |
 | temp_soil_30 | Temperature at 30 cm underground |  °C| DMI |

+## Intended use

+This repository is aimed at supporting educational, research, and exploratory activities, such as:

+- __Experimenting__ with time series models for forecasting
+- __Benchmarking__ machine learning models
+    - In this [notebook](./code/data_split.ipynb), we suggest a data split to guarantee a consistent benchmark for new ML models
+    - [Here](./code/baseline.ipynb) a simple baseline is established and [here](./code/xgboost.ipynb) we include a modelling exercise

 ## Usage rights